 Vice President, Corporate Communications

-Mike Soltys, who was hired as a college intern by ESPN’s founder, Bill Rasmussen, in 1980, serves as vice president, corporate communications, responsible, since 2003, for strategic planning for publicity for ESPN’s U.S. networks including ESPN, ESPN2 and ESPN on ABC.
+Mike Soltys, who was hired in 1980 as a college intern by ESPN’s founder, Bill Rasmussen, serves as vice president, corporate communications.
+Since 2003, Soltys has been responsible for strategic planning for publicity for ESPN’s U.S. networks including ESPN, ESPN2 and ESPN on ABC.

-His responsibilities also include oversight of public relations of ESPN’s college networks, ESPNEWS, ESPN Classic, ESPN Radio and the communications department’s listings and viewer response areas.
+His responsibilities also include oversight of public relations of ESPN’s college networks, ESPNEWS and ESPN Radio.

-After graduating from the University of Connecticut magna cum laude in 1981 with a bachelor’s degree in communications, Soltys joined ESPN’s communications department full time as a staff assistant.
-He was later promoted to communications representative, coordinator of programming information and manager of programming information.
+After graduating from the University of Connecticut magna cum laude in 1981 with a bachelor’s degree in communications, Soltys joined ESPN’s communications department full time.

 Soltys oversaw ESPN’s comprehensive 25th anniversary publicity campaign in 2004 that received 12 public relations awards, more than any other project in ESPN history.
 And in October 2005, he was named Media Relations Professional of the Year by PR News.

 Soltys and his family reside in Southington, Connecticut, where his community involvement includes serving as Chairman of the Board of Directors of Bread for Life and being active in his church.
-He also advises Youth Journalism International and is a mentor for UConn’s College of Liberal Arts and Science.
+He also advises Youth Journalism International and is a mentor for UCONN.
 In 2011, the Greater Southington Chamber of Commerce presented him with the Gail DePaolo Community Spirit Award for his “belief in giving back and helping others.”
 In 2013, he and wife Teresa received the Compass Award from the Southington YMCA for their “focus on youth development, healthy living and social responsibility.”
 In 2015, the Knights of Columbus honored him with a “Catholic Citizens Award”.